 It’s one of the few places of the Galapagos where no external species have been introduced.

-The fourth largest island, Santiago Island has many different visitor sites, where many cruises and daily tours stop to admire its incredible lava formations and an abundance of wildlife that can be easily spotted.
+The fourth-largest island, Santiago Island, has many different visitor sites.
+Many cruises and daily tours stop to admire its incredible lava formations and an abundance of wildlife that can be easily spotted.

-At Puerto, Egas you can also have a 2 km walk to the Sugarloaf volcano and your walk to the spectacular view will be delighted by the sights of lava lizards, Galapagos doves, and Darwin finches besides the majestic Galapagos hawk.
-Other bays are Sullivan bay on the east coast, a spectacular site, especially for a geologist, for the variety of lava formations that you can admire.
+At Puerto, Egas you can also have a 2 km walk to the Sugarloaf volcano, and your walk to the spectacular view will be delighted by the sights of lava lizards, Galapagos doves, and Darwin finches besides the majestic Galapagos hawk.
+Other bays are Sullivan Bay on the east coast, a spectacular sight, especially for a geologist, for the variety of lava formations you can admire.

 Espumilla beach is another beautiful spot south of Puerto Egas for snorkeling and where you can occasionally see flamingoes.

 Buccaneer Cove on the northwestern side of the island is where many species of seabirds come for nesting.